Santhoshi14/Stroke_prediction/README.md

 This project aims to predict the likelihood of a person having a stroke based on various health-related features such as age, hypertension, heart disease, glucose level, BMI, and lifestyle factors.The solution uses Machine Learning algorithms to classify whether a patient is at risk of stroke or not.

 PROJECT OVERVIEW:
-Built a complete ML pipeline for healthcare risk prediction
+Built a complete ML pipeline for healthcare risk prediction.

-Performed data cleaning, feature engineering, and EDA
+Performed data cleaning, feature engineering, and EDA.

-Trained multiple ML models and compared accuracies
+Trained multiple ML models and compared accuracies.

-Selected the best model based on performance metrics
+Selected the best model based on performance metrics.

-Evaluated using accuracy, precision, recall, F1-score
+Evaluated using accuracy, precision, recall, F1-score.

 DATASET INFORMATION:
 Gender,